King's College, Cambridge Model Publication Scheme

 Data management

 Our Data Protection policy is available on-line.
-The College has a Retention Schedule to determine how long it keeps its records and what happens to them afterwards; it is available in hardcopy only.
-For policies and procedures relating to the Freedom of Information Act see the page About our publication schemes.
-The porters conduct the CCTV monitoring of College property according to a written policy available in hardcopy only.
+The College has a Retention Schedule to determine how long it keeps its records and what happens to them afterwards.
+For policies and procedures relating to the Freedom of Information Act see the page about our publication schemes.

 Health and safety